bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/3_interfacing_with_r.md

 ### Graphical user interface (GUI)

-The working RStudio environment comprises **four windows** that display different kinds of information as described below.

-+ Click on the **Green buttons**{: .text-green-200} for **RStudio Support** articles that discuss each of these in more detail.
+The working RStudio environment comprises **four windows** that display different kinds of information.
+Each of these is described briefly below.
+You may click on the **Green buttons**{: .text-green-200} for **RStudio Support** articles that discuss each of these in more detail.

 + The **Pirate's Guide to R** also has a nice introduction to [**the four RStudio Windows**](https://bookdown.org/ndphillips/YaRrr/the-four-rstudio-windows.html).